 Parables and Fables

-Wild beasts, antelopes and domestic animals are personified, behaving like human beings.
-Only animals are the heroes of the development of these stories, which is why they are called as animal parables.
+Wild beasts, antelopes, and domestic animals are personified, behaving like human beings.
+Only animals are the heroes of the development of these stories, which is why they are called animal parables.
 The Mongolian animal parables are totally allegorical.
 The animals in these tales express the sarcastic and humorous sides of humans.

 The Wolf is an allegory of hunger.